Skip to content

 Why "I feel more energetic" testimonials are hard to trust

 Online testimonials describing a surge of energy on NAD+ are common, but they're weak evidence for a predictable reason: energy and fatigue are highly susceptible to placebo and expectation effects, and they fluctuate day to day with sleep, stress, caffeine, and mood.
 That's precisely why the trials above used placebo controls — to separate a real drug effect from the feeling of having done something proactive for your health.
-When placebo-controlled studies repeatedly fail to find a consistent energy benefit, individual anecdotes of feeling great don't override them; they illustrate why controls exist in the first place.
+When placebo-controlled studies repeatedly fail to find a consistent energy benefit, individual anecdotes of feeling great don't override them; they illustrate why controls exist in the first place — and why a "boost" felt in the first week or two of NMN is most consistent with placebo, as we lay out in how long NMN takes to work.
+We unpack this further — why the clinic galleries mislead and what results are actually realistic — in our NAD+ before and after expectations guide.

 The honest takeaway